Haaroon/bitcoin-client/README.md

 ## Configuration

-Modify `docker/zcash.conf` according to your environment (see [doc][zcash-conf]).
+- Rename `docker/zcash.conf.backup` to `docker/zcash.conf`
+- Change the username and password

-Configure `rpcallowip=...` to allow the client/daemon to accept RPC connections outside the localhost and set an RPC username (`rpcuser`) and password (`rpcpassword`).
+- Configure `rpcallowip=...` to allow the client/daemon to accept RPC connections outside the localhost and set an RPC username (`rpcuser`) and password (`rpcpassword`).

-Make sure your config file includes the following line:
+- Make sure your config file includes the following line: txindex=1

-    txindex=1
+- Modify `docker/zcash.conf` according to your environment (see [doc][zcash-conf]).

 ## Usage